jakobhviid/jakobhviid.github.io/README.md

 # Teaching:
 * About 875 students taught and counting (last updated 2023)
+* Big Data and Data Science Technologies (formerly Data Science) was built from scratch by Jakob Hviid and Fisayo Sangogboye in 2019.
+The course was originally 10 ECTS, but was reduced to 5 ECTS in 2020.
+The course is a mix of lectures, exercises, and a project.
+The course is taught in English.
+The course excels in proven high student satisfaction scores topping at 3,95 of 4.
+* Data Management was built from scratch by Jakob Hviid in 2020.
+The course is a mix of lectures, exercises, and a project.
+The course is taught in Danish.
+The course excels in proven high student satisfaction scores topping at 3,72 of 4.

 ## Current:
 * [Big Data and Data Science Technologies](https://odin.sdu.dk/sitecore/index.php?a=fagbesk&id=101450&lang=en), Fall 2023